 About a week after being hired, I was asked by the school principal to lead the school’s robotics initiative.
-Though I knew a little bit about robotics competitions, this was something very new to me and I welcomed a challenge in my zone of proximal development.
+Though I knew a little bit about robotics competitions, this was something very new to me and I welcomed a challenge.
 FirstRobotics is facilitated by a network of mentors, in our case a veteran team from Hamilton’s St. Mary Catholic Secondary School’s MakeShift (FRC4039) was (and continues to be) particularly helpful and, more recently, from another veteran team from Hamilton’s Bishop Ryan Catholic Secondary School’s Celt-X Robotics (FRC 5406).

-I expect to learn a lot from my students this year!
-This is a growth year where an important focus for the team (and the robotics course).plan is to build greater capacity to design, prototype and fabricate parts whether conventional or automated tools — AutoCAD with 3D printer or CNC router — are used.
+Though we are all impacted by Covid-19, I nevertheless expect to learn a lot from both mentors and my students this year.
+This is a growth year with an important focus for the team (and the robotics courses) is to build capacity to design, prototype and fabricate parts whether with conventional or with automated tools, e.g., AutoCAD with 3D printer or CNC router.

-Learn more about what I’m doing.
-I’ll be posting frequent instructional design, leadership and technical tips², personal thoughts and reflections on teaching and learning here.
+Learn more about what I’m doing!
+I’ll post instructional design, leadership and technical tips², personal thoughts and reflections on teaching and learning here.
 You can easily search content using the search tool or by title, month, category or by clicking on keywords in the tag-cloud.
 Feel free to subscribe to my RSS feed³.

 ¹ a locally-developed interdisciplinary robotics course, Interdisciplinary Studies, IDC3O; the first cohort started in February 2020.
 The first cohort of TIJ1O starts in September 2020.